endercrest/VoidSpawn/README.md

 Contributing
 ------
 Feel free to make contributions to the repository.
-When making pull-requests, I ask that aim at the develop branch where all pre-release development goes.
+When making pull-requests, I ask that you aim at the develop branch where all pre-release development goes.

 Installation/Setup